ibm-cloud-docs/CDN/limits-and-max-values.md

 The maximum value for Time To Live is 2,147,483,647 seconds, which equates to roughly 68 years!
 The minimum value is 0 seconds.

-## Is there a limit on the number of Origin and TTL entries?
+## Is there a limit on the number of origin and TTL entries?
 {: #is-there-a-limit-on-the-number-of-origin-and-ttl-entries}

 Yes, the combined limit is 75 entries per CDN.